Are you looking for a dynamic career in media?

 Mentor relationships are also fostered through campus media (The Lobbyist, The Torch, KZOW, Wal-TV) where upper division students serve in leadership roles, fully managing each of these campus media.

-The Waldorf University Communication Department is proud to launch Create U – a scholarship contest for students to demonstrate their creativity for a chance to win a $40,000 scholarship.
+The Waldorf University Communication Department is proud to offer the Pillars Create U scholarship allowing students the opportunity to demonstrate their creativity for a chance to receive up to a full tuition annual scholarship.

 Meet one of our many creative COMM students doing great things at Waldorf.
 Picture your name and work on this page – totally shareable with family, friends and your dream employer.
 Our Public Relations Practicum writes each student profile – so even if you aren’t in the picture, you might be behind the words that light it up.